-This survey was developed and undertaken by the Battle Neighbourhood Plan Steering Group in conjunction with the Town Council to guide as part of the consultation activities and exercises to help inform the Neighbourhood Plan.
+This survey was developed and undertaken by the Battle Neighbourhood Plan Steering Group in conjunction with the Town Council.
+The aim of the survey is to guide and help inform the Neighbourhood Plan via the consultation activities and exercises.

-Part of the Governments strategy for building sustainable communities is a strong recommendation that parish councils produce a document where local people can set out what they want for the future of their community.
+Part of the Government's strategy for building sustainable communities is a strong recommendation that parish councils produce a document where local people can set out what they want for the future of their community.

-One of the key stages of producing the neighbourhood plan is to obtain views of the local community as to what they think is good about their community and what they think could be better.
-Your responses to the survey will now form part of the building blocks of the next stages of the plan making process leading to refined policies to guide and influence all future developments in the parish within the plan period.
+One of the key stages of producing a neighbourhood plan is to obtain views of the local community as to what they think is good about their community and what they think could be better.
+The responses to the survey will now form part of the building blocks of the next stages of the plan making process leading to refined policies to guide and influence all future developments in the parish within the plan period.

-The evidence you have provided through this survey will be used alongside other consultation activity outcomes to set objectives and number of policies.
+The evidence that has been provided through this survey will be used alongside other consultation activity outcomes to set objectives and a number of policies.